21 Must-Read Stats About How Many Emails Are Sent per Day

 Talk about efficient working!

-Other places where people read and reply to their email are: their beds (50%) and their sofas while watching TV (which 70% do).
+Other places where people read and reply to their emails are their beds (50%) and their sofas while watching TV (which 70% do).

-We won’t judge you if you’re one of them, but we will judge you if you’re one of the 18% who check their emails while driving.
+We won’t judge you if you’re one of them, but we will judge you if you’re one of the 18% who checks their emails while driving.
 (Please, stop.)

 19. Emails are best sent at 10 AM.